CAIDA/catalog-data/sources/solution/how_to_annotate_as_relationships_with_geographic_annotations/Readme.md

 The full script could be found in annotate_as_relationships_with_geo.py \
 **Usage:** `python annotate_as_relationships_with_geo.py -a <as-relationship dataset> -l <location dataset>`

 Below is the method used to load geolocation info from location dataset and store them in `geo_info` in dictionary.
-Then load AS relationships from AS-relationship dataset, map corresponding geolocation info and return annotated AS relationships in `as_rel_geo`.
+Then load AS relationships from AS-relationship dataset, map ASN with corresponding geolocation info and return annotated AS relationships in `as_rel_geo`.
 ~~~python
 def load_rel_geo(as_file, geo_file):